Family Plot: Casting

 Hitchcock considered such actors as Burt Reynolds and Roy Scheider (for Adamson), Al Pacino (for George), Faye Dunaway (for Fran), and Beverly Sills and Goldie Hawn (for Blanche) for the film.
 Cybill Shepherd wrote in her memoir that she had hoped to play the part of Fran, which eventually went to Karen Black.
 High salary demands were partly responsible for his turning to other actors.
 Although Liza Minnelli was among the stars recommended to Hitchcock, he was especially delighted to work with Barbara Harris as the medium.
 He had previously tried to hire her for other film projects.
+Roy Thinnes was initially hired to play Adamson, but Hitchcock was unhappy with his performance, so he was fired and replaced by William Devane.

 Hitchcock had earlier worked with Bruce Dern on episodes of Alfred Hitchcock Presents and on Marnie (1964), in which he had a brief role in a flashback playing a doomed sailor.

 Music

 For the score, Universal's music executive, Harry Garfield, recommended John Williams to Hitchcock, following the Oscar and critical acclaim of his music score for Jaws.

 The film was the only Hitchcock production to be scored by Williams, who has stated that Hitchcock wanted choir voices for Madame Blanche to make her seem psychic towards the beginning, and that Hitchcock was at the scoring sessions most of the time and would often give him suggestions.
 For the scene in which Maloney suddenly disappears from Adamson's office, Hitchcock suggested that Williams stop the music when the camera cuts to the open window to indicate to the audience that Maloney has left through it.
 Hitchcock then went on to say, "Mr. Williams, murder can be fun", when he suggested that he should conduct the music lightly for a darker scene of the film.
 Williams stated that it was a great privilege, and that he had a wonderful working experience with the director.

 The complete soundtrack was not released upon the film's release date.
 Few themes from the film were released on John Williams and Alfred Hitchcock compilation albums.
 For years afterwards, the original soundtrack was not available, spawning many bootleg copies of the complete scoring sessions of the film over the internet.
 Finally in 2010, Varèse Sarabande officially released a limited edition of the complete Original Motion Picture Soundtrack, 34 years after the film's initial release.